hashkat/hashkat/docs/tutorial11.md

 The *INFILE.yaml* file created for this tutorial can be found in the *docs/tutorial_input_files* directory in the directory *tutorial11*.
 This file can also be viewed [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial11/INFILE.yaml).

+So using the input file from **Tutorial 1** as a starting point, let's implement unfollowing.
+We will set 'stage1_unfollow' to true, and since the tweet rate of the all the agents in this network is 0.001, we will set the *'unfollow_tweet_rate' to 0.0009.
+With these modifications, we should expect a high number of unfollows due to 'unfollow_tweet_rate' being lower than the average agent tweet rate.

 ## Next Steps